balanced-dev/yuzu-docs/docs/_quickstart.md

 3. Run the `yuzudef create "<Project name here>"` command
 4. Navigate to the newly created "definition.src" folder in your terminal
 5. Run the `npm install` command
-6. After the packages are installed, use the `npm run serve` or `gulp ui` command to build & run the solution
+6. After the packages are installed, use the `npm run serve` command to build & run the solution

 ---